Mini Treacle Tarts

 - Tart dough can stay refrigerated for up to 3 days.
-Freeze if keeping any longer.
+Freeze it if you're keeping it any longer.

-- Gluten-free pie doughs tend to be drier than wheat flour doughs.
-Thus, they are more likely to crack while shaping.
+- Gluten-free pie doughs tend to be drier than wheat flour doughs, meaning they are more likely to crack while shaping.
 Be careful when handling this dough.

 - Be careful not to get the filling outside of the shells.
 It will make them very hard to remove from the pan.